 Three letters of reference from people who know your academic or professional work.
 Letters are submitted through your electronic application to the Graduate School.
 When you put in the names and email addresses of your recommenders, they will receive an email instructing them how to submit their letter.
 You can send reminder emails through the electronic application portal to your recommenders if for some reason they misplace this email.

-Transcripts should be sent to the Department of Planning and Landscape Architecture – NOT to the Graduate School.
-Select the program in the address below.
-The Department of Planning and Landscape Architecture at UW–Madison only requires you send one official copy of your transcripts.
+The Department of Planning and Landscape Architecture at UW–Madison only requires you send one official copy of your transcripts to the Graduate School.

 Submission of results from the Graduate Record Exam (GRE) is required.
 GRE scores can take six weeks to transfer from ETS to the department, so take the test well in advance of the application deadline.
 The department only accepts electronic GRE scores sent directly from ETS.
 Use ETS institution code 1846.
 There is no department code.
 For information on the GRE, go to:http://www.gre.org/ttindex.html